How I built my Photography Portfolio with WordPress

 WordPress Photo Portfolio Mistakes

-1. Don’t use a fancy gallery plugin.
-They look beautiful at first, but if you use a non-standard photo gallery plugin, you will be stuck with it.
+- Don’t use a fancy gallery plugin.
+They look beautiful in the demos, but if you use a non-standard photo gallery plugin, you will be stuck with it.
 Does anyone remember SlideShowPro?
 In a few years, the developer may stop updating it, and then your website will be broken.
-I break this rule by using the SimpleLightbox plugin (originally, I was using the Simple Lightbox plugin), but it is designed so that uninstalling it doesn’t break my website.
-The built-in gallery functions work well, and you can adjust the CSS theme to make it personal.
+I break this rule by using the SimpleLightbox plugin, but it is designed so that uninstalling it doesn’t break my website.

-2. Don’t use WordPress.com.
-By far, the easiest way to set up a WordPress website is with wordpress.com, but it limits the themes and plugins that you can use, which will hurt the quality of the site in the long run.
+- Don’t use WordPress.com.
+By far, the easiest way to set up a WordPress website is with wordpress.com, but it limits the themes and plugins that you can use, which will hurt your site in the long run.
+Instead, install wordpress on your own server.

 WordPress Photography Portfolio Tips